What is influenza?

 What is the treatment for flu?

 Rest, liquids, and over-the-counter medicines for fever and discomfort are the usual treatments.
-Prescription antiviral drugs are available and can reduce the severity of influenza.
-Aspirin should not be given to children with fever-causing illnesses because of the possibility of a complication called Reye’s syndrome.
+Prescription antiviral medications are available to people who are very sick with flu or at increased risk of developing serious flu complications.
+These treatments can reduce the severity of flu and shorten the time someone is sick.
+They work best when started within one to two days after symptoms begin.
+Check with your doctor promptly about treatment if you have flu symptoms and are at higher risk of serious flu complications.
+Aspirin should not be given to children younger than 19 years old with fever-causing illnesses like flu because of the possibility of a rare but serious illness called Reye’s syndrome.
 Antibiotics are not used to treat flu.

 How can flu be prevented?